 - Young people will learn that people past and present make their living from metalwork.

-The video films connected to this learning journey were made possible via a grant from the Designation Challenge Fund.
+The video films connected to this resource were made possible via a grant from the Designation Challenge Fund.
 They were directed, edited and cinematographed by Eleni Christopoulou of Gorilla Cinema.

-In another learning journey, Metalwork Objects in Focus, Millennium Gallery, Sheffield, you can take an in-depth look at some of the objects housed in the Metalwork Gallery.
+In another resource, Metalwork Objects in Focus, Millennium Gallery, Sheffield, you can take an in-depth look at some of the objects housed in the Metalwork Gallery.

-In addition to this journey, there are learning journeys that include
+In addition to this resource, there are others that include

 the objects were made and used.
 These objects have been chosen because

-You may also want to take a look at our newest learning journey bout metalwork Contemporary Metalwork in Sheffield - Living Metal
+You may also want to take a look at: Contemporary Metalwork in Sheffield - Living Metal.